Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 ### Using Encoders

 Encoders track the rotation and speed of the motor.
 They count upwards continuously as the motor rotates forwards and downwards as it rotates backwards.
-The Talon can try to approach a target position or speed using encoders.
+The Talon can try to approach a target position or velocity using encoders.

 Encoders will *not* work in the simulator.

-- `talon.setFeedbackDevice(ctre.CANTalon.FeedbackDevice.QuadEncoder)`: Required before using encoders.
+- `talon.configSelectedFeedbackSensor(ctre.FeedbackDevice.QuadEncoder)`: Required before using encoders.
 Tells the talon what type of encoder to check for.
-- `talon.getPosition()`: Get the position of the encoder.
+- `talon.getSelectedSensorPosition(0)`: Get the position of the encoder.
-- `talon.getSpeed()`: Get the speed of the encoder, in ticks per 100ms.
+- `talon.getSelectedSensorVelocity(0)`: Get the velocity of the encoder, in ticks per 100ms.

+The `talon.set` function has an optional first argument that allows different control modes:

+- `talon.set(ctre.ControlMode.PercentOutput, speed)`: The default.
+Drive in voltage mode.
+Speed is any number between -1 (full speed backwards) and 1 (full speed forwards).
-- `talon.changeControlMode(ctre.CANTalon.ControlMode.Position)`: Switch to position control.
-Now you can use `talon.set(position)` to move to an encoder position.
+- `talon.set(ctre.ControlMode.Position, position)`: move to an encoder position.
-- `talon.changeControlMode(ctre.CANTalon.ControlMode.Speed)`: Switch to speed control.
-Now you can use `talon.set(speed)` to move at a target speed, in encoder ticks per 100ms.
+- `talon.set(ctre.ControlMode.Velocity, speed)`:  move at a target speed, in encoder ticks per 100ms.
-- `talon.changeControlMode(ctre.CANTalon.ControlMode.PercentVbus)`: Switch back to voltage control (the default). `talon.set(speed)` will take values from -1 to 1 again.
-- `talon.setPID(p, i, d)`: The PID values control how the talon tries to approach a position or speed.
+- `talon.config_kP/I/D/F(0, value, 0)`: The PID values control how the talon tries to approach a position or speed.
 These take experimentation to figure out.
 Try an I value of 0 and a D value between 3 and 6, and adjust the P value to control how strongly the talon tries to approach a position (in our competition robot we used P values anywhere from 0.15 to 30).

 [Complete reference](http://robotpy.readthedocs.io/projects/ctre/en/latest/api.html)